SweetieCloud/SweetieCloud/README.md

-# Hi 👋, I'm Bui Thanh Qui
+# Hi there👋, I'm Bui Thanh Qui

 🎓 Computer Engineering student at HCMUT
 💡 Interested in Embedded Systems, IoT, and Edge AI